-(GM B-UAS.2612 Interface to the UAS segments not installed in the UA)
+(GM B-UAS.2612 Equipment and Interfaces for Data Exchange Between the UA and the Ground Segment)

-- (a) Depending on the operational environment, e.g. the airspace and/or type of MSO, the individual or collective UAs involved in the MSO must transmit: - (1) the status of the UA - (2) the performance related to the maneuverability - (3) Trajectory information to enable all participants in the operational environment to operate in a safe state independent if the MSO takes place in an ATC controlled or Collaborative Controlled environment - (b) Independent if the MSO takes place in an ATCE or CCE, the transmission in (a) must have sufficient performance (e.g. range, data-rate, frequency) that the surrounding traffic can take appropriate action in a reasonable amount of time to remain in a safe state. - (c) depending on the operational environment e.g. the airspace and/or type of MSO, the individual or collective UAs involved in the MSO must be equipped to receive the messages according to (a) and (b) to take appropriate action in a reasonable amount of time to remain in a safe state
+- (a) The individual or collective UAs involved in the MSO must be able to transmit: - (1) the status of the UA - (2) the performance related to the maneuverability - (3) Trajectory information to enable all participants in the operational environment to operate safely - (4) Any other information required by the relevant airspace authorities - (b) The data exchanged in (a) must have sufficient performance (e.g. range, data-rate, frequency) to support the fulfilment of requirements established by relevant authorities for airspace participants within and outside of the MSO - (c) Depending on the operational environment (e.g. the airspace and/or type of MSO), the individual or collective UAs involved in the MSO must be equipped to receive the data exchanged according to (a) and (b) to take appropriate action in a reasonable amount of time to ensure safe operations

-SUBPART G2 - CREW INTERFACE AND OTHER INFORMATION GROUND-SEGMENT
+SUBPART G2 - CREW INTERFACE AND OTHER INFORMATION - GROUND-SEGMENT